LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

 }
 ```

-- Where "x" is the statement ID defined by the policy writer.
-This is used for policy management.
-Ex: "VisualEditor0"
+- Where "x" is the optional statement ID (SID) and can be used for policy management.
+For example, the value for the SID can include a short description of the policy.
 - Where "y" is the action that the user can perform.
 The format is *category:action*.
 Ex 1: "ec2:*" means all ec2 actions.
 Ex 2: "iam:GetRole" specifies reading IAM roles.
 - Where "z" is the resource on which these actions can be performed.
 Ex: "**\***".